zvector/fate/README.md

 <a name="deferral--background" />
 ## Background

-`Deferral` is an extension of the _promise pattern_.
-Implementations of this pattern have gained wide usage and refinement in JavaScript recently: in early 2011 **jQuery** with version 1.5 added its own [Deferred](http://api.jquery.com/category/deferred-object/) object, which it both exposes and uses internally to power features such as `$.ajax`; this in turn was based largely on a similar [Deferred](http://dojotoolkit.org/api/1.6/dojo/Deferred) implementation in **Dojo** whose earliest form dates back to before the original 1.0 release, and itself inherits from earlier implementations in **MochiKit** and the **Twisted** framework in Python.
+`Deferral` is an extension of the promise pattern, implementations of which have gained wide usage and refinement in JavaScript recently: in early 2011 **jQuery** with version 1.5 added its own [Deferred](http://api.jquery.com/category/deferred-object/) object, which it both exposes and uses internally to power features such as `$.ajax`; this in turn was based largely on a similar [Deferred](http://dojotoolkit.org/api/1.6/dojo/Deferred) implementation in **Dojo** whose earliest form dates back to before the original 1.0 release, and itself inherits from earlier implementations in **MochiKit** and the **Twisted** framework in Python.

 <a name="deferral--overview" />